-The most well-known and researched Viking age grave site of Saarenaa in Piila is located in the middle of the island, in the former Kaarma parish.
-Archaeological works took place in Piila in two stages: the first excavations were carried out in 1987 (Vello Lõugas) and these were continued ten years later in the years from 1997-to 1998 (Mägi et al 1998).
-As is characteristic of other Viking age and late-Iron age grave sites of Saaremaa, different types of stone graves were found in Piila as well.
-This is also common in the neighboring areas of Saaremaa, for example in the west-Estonia, Finland, mid-Sweden, and Gotland.
+The best-known and most researched Viking Age grave site in Saaremaa, Piila is located in the middle of the island, in the former Kaarma parish.
+Archaeological works in Piila were conducted in two stages: the first excavations were carried out in 1987 (Vello Lõugas), and continued ten years later, from 1997 to 1998 (Mägi et al. 1998).
+Characteristic of other Viking age and late Iron Age grave sites of Saaremaa, various types of stone graves were discovered in Piila, a phenomenon likewise common in the areas neighbouring Saaremaa, for example in Western Estonia, Finland, Middle Sweden, and Gotland.

-Among the seven graves uncovered during the excavation works in 1997 and 1998, three different types of stone graves were identified.
-In 1998, two different trenches were opened.
-One of these directly adjoined the southern end of last year’s excavations, and the other was done 7 m northwards from the northern border of last year’s trench.
-This choice was made based on the presumable location of graves.
+Among the seven graves uncovered during the excavations in 1997 and 1998, three different types of stone graves were identified.
+In 1998, two trenches were opened.
+One of these was directly adjoined to the southern end of the 1997 trench, while the other was dug 7 m north of the northern border of the 1997 trench.
+The positioning was based on the presumable location of graves.
 The trenches were made large enough to cover a whole grave with its immediate surroundings.
-Nevertheless, one more grave was opened and the southern trench was widened for this reason.
-Both trenches together eventually covered 77 m².
+However, one more grave was opened, which necessitated extending the southern trench.
+Both trenches combined eventually covered 77 m².

-At least three stone circle graves made of large granite stones that were filled with smaller granite stones with 15-20cm diameters and surrounded by cracked limestone slabs as pavement have been discovered in Piila.
-Cremated burials were found under the filler stones, from the ground level in the middle of the grave.
-In addition to these three graves, another oval-shaped stonecirclegrave with a 4–4.2 m diameter was excavated that had a 75cm wide hole on its western side that could be interpreted as an entrance.
-Adjacent to the entrance, potsherds of a Viking Age carinate fine ceramic with a specific decoration was found, but most of the findings (melted bronze items, pieces of artifacts) and cremated pieces of bone (mostly dog bones) were located in the area in the middle of the stone circle grave.
-Two knives thrust into the layer of filler stones were found as well, but by the ceramics and a belt distributor which was found among other artifacts from the middle area, the grave was dated to be from the 10–11th century.
+At least three stone circle graves composed of large granite stones and filled with smaller granite stones 15–20 cm in diameter, and surrounded by a pavement of cracked limestone slabs were discovered in Piila.
+Cremated burials were found under the filler stones, on the ground level in the middle of the grave.
+Additionally, another oval-shaped stone circle grave with a 4–4.2 m diameter was excavated, revealing a 75 cm wide gap on its western side, possibly an entrance.
+Adjacent to the entrance, potsherds of a Viking Age carinate fine ceramic with a specific decoration were unearthed, while most of the findings (melted bronze items, pieces of artefacts) and cremated pieces of bone (mostly dog bones) were located in the middle of the stone circle grave.
+Also two knives were found thrust into the layer of filler stones.
+The ceramics and a belt distributor found among other artefacts deposited in the central area allowed the grave to be dated to the 10–11th centuries.